Living Trust Form, Free Download 2026

 FeatureFree TemplateCustom (AI or Attorney)

-Basic revocable living trust declaration
+Basic revocable <strong>living trust</strong> declaration (printable)

-Successor trustee and beneficiary designations
+Successor <strong>trustee</strong> and <strong>beneficiary</strong> designations

-Subtrusts for minor or special needs beneficiariesEssential for families with young children-
+Subtrusts for minor or special needs <strong>beneficiaries</strong>Essential for families with young children-

 Incapacity provisions with physician certification-

-Comprehensive trustee powers clause-
+Full trustee powers clause-

-Trust funding checklist and deed templatesMost critical step — unfunded trusts fail-
+Trust funding checklist and deed templatesMost critical step, unfunded trusts fail-

 Pour-over will coordination-